chchcyb3r/guychch/_posts/2024-05-22-Bookmarks.md

 * bug bounties (bugcrowd/hackerone/etc..)

+* More: SEED labs 2.0, Portswigger academy, Immersive labs community edition has some free labs,  rangeforce.com they have some free resources available.

 # This list is a mixture of both offensive & defensive oriented platforms but having a good understanding of both can only be beneficial!